Guh314/nvim_config/README.md

 ### Markview.nvim

-+ marview.nvim not propperly displaying colors in normal mode using tokyonight-day in first load, switching colors and back fixes it.
++ Marview.nvim not propperly displaying colors in normal mode using tokyonight-day in first load, switching colors and back fixes it.
 It may or may not be random.

 ### cmp.nvim

 + Not working on any language with any LSP.

 ## LSP